-Dr. Rey graduated Ross University 1999 and started working in New York, where she stayed for 4 years.
-She had great mentors, one happened to be a Rossie.
-Then she made her way back to Orlando, Florida and has established herself as a dedicated team member at Loch Haven Veterinary Hospital for the past 14 years.
-Her special interests are in internal medicine and emergency medicine, but she has a passion for surgery.
-She is really excited to be a member of the alumni council and looks forward to creating a greater bond between present, past, and future "Rossies".
+Dr. Rey graduated from Ross University in 1999 and started working as a practicing veterinarian in New York, where she stayed for 4 years.
+After leaving New York, she moved to central Florida where she practiced for 15 years.
+She is currently practicing in south Florida and has a special interest in internal medicine, and a passion for surgery.
+She is really excited to be a member of the alumni council and looks forward to creating a greater bond between present, past, and future Rossies.

 Alexandra Quarti, DVM (RUSVM 2007)

 Dr. Quarti completed her undergraduate degree at the University of Connecticut and Connecticut College.
 During her career, she has been a professional equestrian, a humane officer, and the Director of Veterinary Quality, New England South for Banfield Pet Hospital, acting as the liaison for RUSVM.
 Dr. Quarti now works as the Regional Director of Operations at Community Veterinary Partners, a community of animal hospitals focused on bringing joy to families by providing the best care possible to the pets they love.
 Dr. Quarti is also a board member of the Connecticut Veterinary Medical Association (Chair of the Strategic Planning Committee and member of the Government Affairs Committee).